ananthakumaran/paisa/docs/reference/accounts.md

 your Savings Rate.
 If you want to track different types of taxes, you can use sub accounts as well, for example `#!ledger Expenses:Tax:Income` and `#!ledger Expenses:Tax:GST`.

-### Expenses

-All your expenses should go to `#!ledger Expenses:{category}` accounts.
-You can also have more than 2 levels as well.
-The expense page will roll it up to 2 level wherever necessary.

 ## Icons